coronacurves/beta/README.md

-CoronaCurves was designed to visualize geographically-specific trends of the covid-19 epidemic, based on publicly-available data.
+This software was designed to visualize geographically-specific trends of the covid-19 epidemic, based on publicly-available data.
 It was developed in haste by a member of the US military for personal convenience.

 The software may be operated from the command line or via a web browser.